 stretches, physical and psychological obstacles to practice, chanting,

-bowing, zendo form and deportment, mindfulness in movement and everyday
+bowing, zendo form and protocol, mindfulness in movement, everyday life,

-country work weekend with introduction to Zen Buddhist practice.
-Zazen
+weekend with introduction to Zen Buddhist practice.
+Zazen meditation

-chanting service, morning and evening zazen, prostrations, work practice,
+morning and evening zazen, prostrations, work practice, Dharma talk

-meeting with Genro Sensei, vegetarian meals, and tea.
-Begins Fri. with
+with Genro Sensei, vegetarian meals, and tea.
+Begins Fri. with supper.
+Ends

 What To Bring for Overnight:

-extra blanket, zazen attire such as a formal zazen robe or loose clothing
+you have one, zazen attire such as a formal zazen robe or loose clothing in

-sturdy outdoor shoes and slip-on shoes, raingear, flashlight, and unscented toiletries.
+shoes and slip-on shoes, raingear, flashlight, and unscented toiletries.
 No

 shorts, tank tops, clinging fabrics, or fragrances please.
 The zendo tends

 to be chilly in fall/winter.
-Soap/towels and one blanket
+Soap/towels and two blankets provided.

 send a deposit or full donation amount to Endless Mountain Zendo, 104